sbouchet/tm_wiki/Team_Synchronization_on_top_of_RSE.md

 Current Status
 --------------

-As per [6-Feb-2009](/index.php?title=6-Feb-2009&action=edit&redlink=1 "6-Feb-2009 (page does not exist)"), the initial Summer of Code contribution has been merged into RSE HEAD: As per RSE 3.1m5, it is part of the org.eclipse.rse.importexport plugin (which now depends on Java 1.5 due to the contribution).
+As per 6-Feb-2009, the initial Summer of Code contribution has been merged into RSE HEAD: As per RSE 3.1m5, it is part of the org.eclipse.rse.importexport plugin (which now depends on Java 1.5 due to the contribution).
 Original [bug 185925](https://bugs.eclipse.org/bugs/show_bug.cgi?id=185925) is now closed, but can still be used for comments and suggestions.

-At its current state, the contribution still has many Open Issues (bugs) and is not yet ready for end user consumption. **See [RSESync/Status and Ideas](/RSESync/Status_and_Ideas "RSESync/Status and Ideas") for what currently works or needs to be done.**
+At its current state, the contribution still has many Open Issues (bugs) and is not yet ready for end user consumption. **See [RSESync/Status and Ideas](./Status_and_Ideas "RSESync/Status and Ideas") for what currently works or needs to be done.**

 Development of the plugin continues - everybody is welcome to contribute, by means of testing, patches, ideas or actually committing some code.
 Please get in touch with us on the [dsdp-tm-dev](https://dev.eclipse.org/mailman/listinfo/dsdp-tm-dev) mailing list if you are interested.